softwarefactory-project/shake-factory/README.md

 ## Install from source

-You need to install the `ShakeFactory` library before using it in Shakefile.
+You need to install the `ShakeFactory` library before using it.
 You will need the latest cabal-install (version 3), for example on fedora:

 ```